airladon/FigureOne/docs/examples/Traveling Wave 03 - Velocity Frequency Wavelength/README.md

 Most diagrams are interactive, and most colored text is interactive.

+This example doesn't introduce new concepts compared to the other examples, but it is significantly more complexity in figure logic, equations and slides.

 Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Traveling%20Wave%2003%20-%20Velocity%20Frequency%20Wavelength/index.html).

 ![](./example.gif)

 ## Explanation

 This is a large example (70 slides), and as such is split into numerous files to make it easier to consume.
-Nevertheless, it would be better to review the tutorials and some of the simpler examples first before this example.
+As such, it would be better to review the tutorials and some of the simpler examples first before this example.

 The example is split into several files:
 * `timekeeper.js` - a global timer used for all animations that allows for time freezing and slow motion